Julian/cardboard/docs/rules/parts_of_a_card.rst

             Dimir Doppelganger says "|1|\ |U|\ |B|: Exile target creature card from a graveyard.
 Dimir Doppelganger becomes a copy of that card and gains this ability."
 Dimir Doppelganger's ability is activated targeting a Runeclaw Bear card.
 The Doppelganger becomes a copy of Runeclaw Bear and gains an ability that should be treated as saying "|1|\ |U|\ |B|: Exile target creature card from a graveyard.
 Runeclaw Bear becomes a copy of that card and gains this ability."

     c.
-Text printed on some legendary cards :ref:ers to that card by a shortened version of its name.
+Text printed on some legendary cards refers to that card by a shortened version of its name.
 This occurs only on a second reference or later; first references always use the card's full name.
 Instances of a card's shortened name used in this manner are treated as though they used the card's full name.

 201.5
 -----

-If an ability of an object uses a phrase such as "this [something]" to identify an object, where [something] is a characteristic, it is :ref:erring to that particular object, even if it isn't the appropriate characteristic at the time.
+If an ability of an object uses a phrase such as "this [something]" to identify an object, where [something] is a characteristic, it is referring to that particular object, even if it isn't the appropriate characteristic at the time.

 .. admonition:: Example